Please look for these arrows: ==>

 ==> So for, so good.
 GREAT JOB!

-We have seen him using an I-pod and a PSP system that do not belong to us.
-He says the I-pod is a friend's and he bought the PSP for $50 (highly unlikely as they are $200 and we dole out his weekly money from his job)--LIES, LIES, LIES.
+We have seen him using an I-pad and a gaming system that do not belong to us.
+He says the I-pod is a friend's and he bought the I-pad for $50 (highly unlikely as they are $200 and we dole out his weekly money from his job)--LIES, LIES, LIES.
 We are waiting to meet with these boys and their parents (will see at the upcoming school sporting events) to verify things.
 Yesterday I found a Rx patch for an ADHD drug that he is not on.
 Also after he returned from a sports event (we were unable to go) I found a digital camera in his sports bag along with a uniform from the opposing team.
 (I was emptying the gym bag as it smelled and found those items.)
 I began to look in his room and also found a men's watch, bracelet and cell phone.
 I took them.
 He was confronted about these and of course lied his head off about it.
 Later, he snuck into my bedroom, found my hiding space, and took them back.
 He then was denying ever having them as we had no "proof".
 Well, he lost the use of a car and we took back his license.
 He was told he could start to earn back the privilege of use of the car when the items showed up, and the consequence would start.

 ==>You’re still on track!!

 This morning, I told him he needed to tell me the truth about the items.
 He did not want to, but I told him he needed to start to trust me, that I would listen, ask questions, but not yell, consequence, etc. for 24 hours.
-He said someone "gave" him a bottle Vicodin that he sold for the PSP, and he then traded it for the camera.
+He said someone "gave" him a bottle Vicodin that he sold for the I-pad, and he then traded it for the camera.
 He said the I-pod really was a friends.
 Also "found" the uniform, watch, and bracelet in the lost and found.
 Told he needed to produce them, and that we would return them to the school.
 He said he would "think" about it.
 Told the way he was acting was the person he would turn out to be, to really think about doing the right thing.
 Consequence would begin when the items were returned.

 ==> I think at this point I would tell him that if the items are not given to you within 24 hours, you will call police and file a report as well as call the school.
 We’re dealing with pure, unadulterated theft here.